Haripriya866/Healthcare-Appointment-Booking-Interface/client/README.md

 Healthcare Appointment Booking Interface

 ## Objective
-To build a user-friendly and responsive web application for booking healthcare appointments, enabling users to view doctor profiles, check their availability, and schedule appointments through an intuitive interface.
+To build a user-friendly and responsive web application for booking healthcare appointments, enabling users to search by doctor name, view doctor profiles, check their availability, and schedule appointments through an intuitive interface.

 ## Demo